August 29, 2019

 The event is sponsored by the Purdue University College of Veterinary Medicine, College of Health and Human Sciences’ Public Health Program and IU School of Medicine-West Lafayette.

-Kolata is a two-time Pulitzer Prize winner for her work at The New York Times.
+Kolata is a two-time Pulitzer Prize finalist for her work at The New York Times.
 She works as a science and medicine reporter and is the author of six books.
 Kolata is a graduate of the molecular biology program at MIT and received her master’s in applied mathematics from the University of Maryland.